Greyson Mann

 Washington, DC

-Greyson is a Government Affairs Manager at the US-China Business Council.
+Greyson is a senior manager of government affairs at the US-China Business Council.
 He previously served as a Founding Team Member and Assistant Director of Whittle School & Studios’ Center of Excellence on International Cooperation.
 He also previously served as an appointee in the Obama administration’s Department of Education Center for Faith-based and Neighborhood Partnerships.
 He has also worked in the tech sector at Chainbridge Technologies and Digital Promise.

 He is a member of the National Committee on US-China Relations and is also the Director of Research for the Black China Caucus.
-He holds his Masters in International Trade and Economic Diplomacy from the Middlebury Institute of International Studies.
-He attended Wofford College for his Bachelors, where he received a Princeton in Asia Fellowship.
+He holds a Master’s in International Trade and Economic Diplomacy from the Middlebury Institute of International Studies.
+He attended Wofford College for his bachelor’s, where he received a Princeton in Asia Fellowship.
 He speaks Chinese and has lived in Beijing and Shanghai.

 US and Chinese officials are meeting more frequently than in recent years, thanks in large part to the over a dozen working groups and dialogues established or restarted amid a thaw in bilateral relations that began in 2023.
 These mechanisms were established to address global and bilateral issues relating to economics and trade, military-to-military communications, climate change, counternarcotics, and more.